-The RestartLimit attribute defines whether VCS attempts to restart a failed resource before informing the engine of the fault.
+The RestartLimit attribute defines whether VCS attempts to restart a failed resource before it informs the engine of the fault.

-If the RestartLimit attribute is set to a non-zero value, the agent attempts to restart the resource before declaring the resource as faulted.
-When restarting a failed resource, the agent framework calls the Clean function before calling the Online function.
-However, setting the ManageFaults attribute to NONE prevents the Clean function from being called and prevents the Online function from being retried.
+If the RestartLimit attribute is set to a non-zero value, the agent attempts to restart the resource before it declares the resource as Faulted.
+When the agent framework restarts a failed resource, it first calls the Clean function and then the Online function.
+However, if the ManageFaults attribute is set to NONE, the agent does not call the Clean function and does not retry the Online function.
+If you configure the ManageFaults attribute at the resource level, it supersedes the values that are configured at the service group level.